Templates to speed up your app development

 In Visual Studio, you should see something like this:

-In Visual C#, Visual Basic, and Visual C++, the Grid App and Split App project templates are actually made up of item templates, and most item templates correspond to pages within your app.
+In Visual C#, Visual Basic, and Visual C++, the Hub App, Grid App, and Split App project templates are actually made up of item templates, and most item templates correspond to pages within your app.
 For example, if you want a basic app page with a title and recommended margins and styles, you could start with a Blank App project template and add a Basic Page item template.
 That Basic Page template could be the starting page for your app, and you could add more item templates to create other pages in your app.

 We recommend that you spend a few minutes exploring the item templates in the Add New Item dialog box.
 Aside from app pages like Basic Page and file types like XML File, there are several contracts available to get you started with extending the capabilities of your app, including sharing data and search results, and opening files.